 Summary of the revision

 This revision includes additional information of currently used RSTT in Ukraine and their future development.
+Information on country specific frequency bands used for Railway Radiocommunications Systems for Train and Trackside are also provided in new Annex 9.

 1 Scope